423F26/project1/docs/agile/sprint2/GOAL.md

 - Start: 09/23/26
 - End: 10/2/26

-Add three features, one for the front end and two for the backend.
-The for the frontend, a German language toggle and for the backend, built-in RSS and a database for our search feature.
+Please add three new features: a German language toggle for the frontend, and built-in RSS support alongside a dedicated search database for the backend.